Nepal Tibet Bhutan Tour Itinerary

 Day 12 – Paro-Thimphu

-Today, you’ll hike to Taktsang (Tiger’s Nest) Monastery, which is Bhutan’s most famous monastery.
-It’s breathtaking, situated at 10,400 feet, and perched on the sting of a cliff about 3,000 feet beyond the Paro Valley.
-Guru Rinpoche (great spiritual master) is challenged to possess flown on the rear of a tigress to consider during a cave where Taktsang Monastery now stands.
+Today, you’ll hike to Taktsang (Tiger’s Nest) Monastery, Bhutan’s most famous monastery.
+It’s breathtaking, situated at 10,400 feet and perched on the sting of a cliff about 3,000 feet beyond the Paro Valley.
+Guru Rinpoche (great spiritual master) is challenged to possess flown on the rear of a tigress to consider a cave where Taktsang Monastery now stands.
 Lunch is served within the Cafeteria Restaurant, located about halfway up the mountain.
 Explore the monastery and hike backtracks to the valley floor.
 Tonight you transfer to Thimphu, the capital of Bhutan.

 Day 13 – Thimphu

 After breakfast, we will visit Memorial Chorten (the built-in idea of the third King of Bhutan who governed from 1952-to 1972), Changangkha Monastery, Nunnery temple, School of Arts, and Crafts, and Folk Heritage Museum.
 After a relaxing lunch, you’ll visit a conventional paper factory, majestic Tashichhodzong, and a giant Buddha statue on a hill commanding Thimphu, the most influential Buddha Shakyamuni in the world.
 In the evening, you’ll stroll freely in Thimphu city and absorb the lifestyle of the people.